arun0180/AI-Based-AircraftRecognition-System/README.md

 The system uses:

-YOLOv8 for aircraft detection
+YOLOv8n for aircraft detection

-ResNet-50 (CNN with Transfer Learning) for aircraft classification
+Keras for aircraft classification

 The detection model locates aircraft using bounding boxes, and the classification model identifies the aircraft type with confidence scores.